 Why Collaboration is Becoming a Big Part of Music Business Today

 Collaboration has become a big part of the music business.
-With the help of technology, people are able to collaborate on various levels through social media.
+With the help of technology and internet (to know more, check centuryLink internet or other similar ones), people are able to collaborate on various levels through social media.

 One feature that is often associated with collaboration is streaming.
 Streaming music from services like Spotify, Apple Music, and Pandora allows artists to easily collaborate with other artists and consumers all across the world.